 - a.
 Who made the cut? - i.
-The existence of truth is inescapable. - ii.
+The existence of truth is inescapable - ii.
 One objectively discoverable truth, beyond any reasonable doubt, is the existence of a theistic God. - 1.
 Cosmological argument.
-An eternally existent, super powerful and intelligent being is the only rational explanation for why anything exists at all. - 2.
+A eternally existent, super powerful and intelligent being is the only rational explanation for why anything exists at all - 2.
 Teleological argument.
 The being that created all things is supremely intelligent to have designed life with such incredible complexity, precision and interdependence on the rest of creation. - 3.
 Moral argument.
 The creator is absolutely morally pure and has provided humans with a moral law written on their hearts. - iii.
 To deny the observable evidence provided by these arguments is irrational and illogical.
 The evidence for each is undeniable.
-Combining all three, it should be clear that man is without excuse for not objectively accepting the truth of the existence of a theistic God. - iv.
-Therefore, theism is the only worldview that is consistent with the objective lines of evidence. - v.
-Theologians call this General Revelation because it testifies to God's existence without any required appeal to a "religious text". - vi.
-Viable theistic worldviews: - 1.
+Combining all three, it should be clear that man is without excuse for objectively accepting that a theistic God is the source for all three lines of evidence. - iv.
+Therefore, theism is the only worldview that is consistent with the lines of evidence, also known as General Revelation (not recorded in "religious texts"). - v.
+Theistic worldviews - 1.
 Judaism - 2.
 Christianity - 3.
-Islam - vii.
+Islam - vi.
 All other secular and religious worldviews fail to acknowledge a single, theistic being who is responsible for the existence of everything.
 This includes Mormonism because it is a polytheistic religion. - 1.
 Polytheism is incompatible (false) because logically and mathematically there cannot be more than one infinite being. - 2.
-To distinguish one being from another, each must differ from the other in some meaningful way. - 3.
-Differences between beings can only mean both beings lack something the other has.
-Thus, neither would meet the definition of an infinite being. - 4.
-General revelation has already demonstrated that an infinite being must exist, as such an infinite being is the only valid explanation for the observable evidence. - 5.
-Therefore, polytheism in any form, including Mormonism, is false. - 6.
-Monotheism does not preclude the existence of other limited beings.
-This would include humans, angels, and demons. - viii.
+To distinguish one being from another, they must differ in some way. - 3.
+Differences between beings can only mean both lack something the other has.
+Thus neither would meet the definition of infinite. - 4.
+General revelation has already demonstrated that an infinite being must exist, as it is the only explanation for the observable evidence. - 5.
+Therefore, polytheism as a worldview, including Mormonism, is false - 6.
+Monotheism does not preclude other limited beings that are not infinite or eternal.
+This would include humans, angels, and demons. - vii.
 Using logic and reasoning based on the observable evidence, it seems likely (but not yet proven in the progression of the book's argument), that one of the three theistic worldviews is correct.
+In order to find out if any of the three remaining worldviews is correct, we need to look at the writings that the followers of these views claim to be inspired or divinely authored words. - b.
+How does God communicate?

-- ix.
-Further investigation is required concerning these three theistic worldviews matches the evidence. - b.
-How does God communicate? - i.
-Possible divine communication systems: - 1.
-General revelation? - 2.
-Special revelation? - 3.
-Direct, personal communication?
-This method is not likely as it counters God's greater purposes for His creation. - 4.
+- i.
+Possible divine communication systems - 1.
+General revelation - 2.
+Special revelation - 3.
+Direct, personal communication to all of creation appears to run counter to God's greater purposes for His creation - 4.
 C.S.
 Lewis Screwtape Letters: ..."But you now see that the Irresistible and the Indisputable are the two weapons which the very nature of His scheme forbids Him to use.
-Merely to override a human will (as His felt presence in any but the faintest and most mitigated degree would certainly do) would be for Him useless.
+Merely to over-ride a human will (as His felt presence in any but the faintest and most mitigated degree would certainly do) would be for Him useless.
 He cannot ravish.
 He can only woo. - 5.
-Instead, God appears to have chosen to communicate His specific message using Special Revelation.
-This method allows God to manifest Himself to a select group of people and inspire them to write what they have witnessed or heard. - a.
+Instead, God appears to have chosen to communicate specific message using Special Revelation.
+This method allows God to manifest Himself to a select group of people and inspire them to write down what they have witnessed or heard from Him. - a.
 Written words are precise and can easily be passed on to succeeding generations. - b.
 Special Revelation can also be ignored by those who freely decide that they don't want to be bothered by God. - c.
 Special Revelation appears to be a logical means of divine communication without using the overpowering presence of a God, but how can humans determine which messages are actually from Him, and which are frauds?